Login

 Deduction of estate agent commission (2.5% of the sale price) CHF 25,250

-How much does capital gains tax on property vary among the cantons?
+7. How much does property gains tax vary among the cantons?

-The amount of capital gains tax charged varies from canton to canton and sometimes also by municipal authority.
+The amount of property gains tax charged varies from canton to canton and sometimes also from commune to commune.
 The following table lists a selection of cantons.
-The calculations are based on a length of ownership of 10 years.
+The calculations are based on a period of ownership of 10 years.
 No value-enhancing investments were made.
 The estate agent commission is 2.5% of the sale price.
 For the sake of simplicity, the purchase and sale prices are identical in all cantons.
+The links are only available in the language(s) of the respective canton.

-Canton Purchase price Sale price Estate agent commission (2.5% of the sale price) Capital gains tax on property
+Canton Purchase price Selling price Estate agent commission (2.5% of the sale price) Property gains tax

 Aargau CHF 900,000 CHF 1,000,000 CHF 25,000 CHF 15,000